 Allegedly built by fishermen in the 16th century as a place to worship the 16th-century Dang Hyang Nirartha, this temple is one of 7 sea temples that are gotten across the Balinese coast.

 If you’re into fantastic sunsets (who isn’t?) then you should head over here in the evening as Pura Tanah Lot is a perfect location to get an epic view of the sun setting over the horizon.

 4.)
 Tegalalang Rice Fields

-The restaurants at the top of the fields offer fantastic views down at the fields though a word of caution here – select your restaurants carefully – restaurants with popular views in Bali usually rely on that (not the excellent food quality) to draw in customers and the food can leave a lot to be desired so do try to make sure you look out for one with great food to go with that great view.
+The restaurants at the top of the fields offer fantastic views across the rice terraces.
+Though, a word of caution here, select your restaurants carefully.
+Typically, restaurants with popular views usually rely on that (not excellent food quality) to draw people in.

 5.)
 Mount Batur

-The best views though are from the restaurants in the nearby village of Kintamani so you don’t have to hike it if you don’t want to (though remember the restaurant rule from above and keep an eye out for a good restaurant with a great view).
+The best views though are from the restaurants in the nearby village of Kintamani so you don’t have to hike it if you don’t want to.

 6.)
 Sekumpul Waterfalls